MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

    sh onboard_agent.sh
    ```

-   Do the following on the Linux agent:
+   Perform the following steps on the Linux agent:
 ::: moniker-end

  4. Create the folders in the following paths with the below commands: